vuejs/v2.vuejs.org/src/guide/migration.md

 {% raw %}
 <div class="upgrade-path">
   <h4>Upgrade Path</h4>
-  <p>Run the <strong>migration helper</strong> on your codebase to find examples of <code>Vue.config.unsafeDelimiters</code>.
+  <p>Run the <a href="https://github.com/vuejs/vue-migration-helper">migration helper</a> on your codebase to find examples of <code>Vue.config.unsafeDelimiters</code>.
 After this, the helper will also find instances of HTML interpolation so that you can replace them with `v-html`.</p>
 </div>
 {% endraw %}